memopussle/cryptoX-React/README.md

 [View Live Website Here ](https://luxury-seahorse-505c6e.netlify.app/)

-KryptoX is a website for crypto enthusiasts - it displays all information about crypto, trending NFTs and News.
-With KryptoX, you won't miss out on the daily prices, markets, and Crypto News.
+KryptoX is a website for crypto enthusiasts - it displays all of the latest information about crypto, trending NFTs and daily News from the world of crypto.
+With KryptoX, you won't miss out on market trends, price changes and general updates.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

-I used these technologies to build this project: React and JavaScript.
-I use the RTK Query method from Redux Toolkit to simplify the existing data fetching logic and Sass to write CSS styles faster.
+I primarily utilised these technologies to build this project: React and JavaScript.
+I used RTK Query method from Redux Toolkit to simplify the existing data fetching logic and Sass to write CSS styles faster.
+Also, I implemented a few small npm packages such as hover-effect, chart.js and millify to achieve distortion effects and to enhance the overall design.

 [![Technologies used](https://skills.thijs.gg/icons?i=react,js&theme=light)](https://skills.thijs.gg)